wp-plugins/woodiscuz-woocommerce-comments/readme.txt

 * | Option to set number of comment threads per page (for "load more comments" button)
 * | Option to notify administrators and comment authors on new comment/reply
 * | Option to manage font color and comment/reply background colors
+* | Option to set WooDiscuz tab (discussion) priority
+* | Option to redirect first commenters to "Thank You" page
 * | Front-end phrase managing options, you'll be able to translate or change all phrases

 [youtube https://www.youtube.com/watch?v=umtFm20haRA /]